jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 47 Part 9A ceases to apply to specified districts, regions, and parts of New Zealand
 (1) Part 9A ceases, on commencement, to apply to any district, region, or part of New Zealand specified in the Resource Management (Application of Part 9A—Freshwater Farm Plans) Order 2023.
 (2) Any freshwater farm plans that, before commencement, have been certified or audited under Part 9A cease to have effect.

+### Part 8 — Provisions relating to Resource Management (Consenting and Other System Changes) Amendment Act 2025

+### 48 Interpretation
+In this Part,—
+  - **amendment Act** means the Resource Management (Consenting and Other System Changes) Amendment Act 2025
+  - **commencement** means the day after the amendment Act receives Royal assent.

+**Consenting**

+### 49 Applications for resource consent lodged before commencement
+Except as otherwise provided in this Part, this Act as it was immediately before commencement applies to an application for a resource consent that—
+  (a) is lodged with a consent authority before commencement; and (b) is determined by the consent authority to be complete in accordance with section 88 regardless of when the determination is made.

+### 50 Application of amendments to section 70 (rules about discharges)
+The amendments to section 70 made by section 16 of the amendment Act apply to proposed plans notified before, on, or after commencement, including any proposed plan notified before commencement that is the subject of an appeal and any ongoing court proceedings.

+### 51 Application of section 92AA (consequences of applicant’s failure to respond to requests, etc)
+Section 92AA applies to an application for a resource consent that is lodged with a consent authority before commencement— (a) if the consent authority has not, before commencement, served notice of its decision on the application; and (b) as if the reference to 3 months in section 92AA(1)﻿(b) were a reference to 1 year.

+### 52 Application of section 123B (duration of consent for renewable energy and long-lived infrastructure)
+(1) In this clause, application means—
+  (a) an application for a resource consent made under this Act; or (b) an application for a resource consent made under this Act for the purposes of the Fast-track Approvals Act 2024.
+(2) Section 123B applies to an application that is lodged with a consent authority on or after commencement.
+(3) Section 123B applies to an application that is lodged before commencement if the consent authority has not, before commencement, served notice of its decision on the application.
+(4) However, section 123B does not apply to an application described in subclause (3) if, before the consent authority served notice of its decision, a hearing was held in relation to the application and had concluded.

+### 53 Amendment to section 125 (lapsing of consents)
+The amendment to section 125 made by section 46 of the amendment Act applies to a resource consent granted on or after commencement.

+### 54 Amendments to section 128 (circumstances when consent conditions can be reviewed)
+The amendments to section 128 made by section 49 of the amendment Act apply— (a) to a resource consent granted before, on, or after commencement; and (b) only in relation to any contravention of a condition of the consent that occurred after commencement.

+**Designations**

+### 55 When certain amendments relating to designations and notices of requirement apply
+The amendments to sections 166, 168, 168A, and 171 made by sections 54 to 57 of the amendment Act apply to— (a) an application under section 167 for approval to become a requiring authority made on or after commencement; and (b) a notice of requirement under section 168 or 168A given or issued on or after commencement.

+### 56 Designations giving effect to notices of requirement made before commencement
+The amendments to sections 184 and 184A made by sections 58 and 59 of the amendment Act do not apply to— (a) a designation made in a district plan that gives effect to a notice of requirement under section 168 if the notice of requirement was made before commencement; or
+  (b) a designation made in a district plan that gives effect to a notice of requirement under section 168A if the notice of requirement was made before commencement; or
+  (c) a designation included in a district plan before or on commencement; or (d) a designation made in a district plan that gives effect to a notice of requirement or designation if the notice of requirement or designation was included in the proposed district plan before commencement.

+**Streamlined planning process**

+### 57 Plan changes
+If a local authority has applied under section 80C before commencement to use the streamlined planning process for a proposed planning instrument, this Act as it was immediately before commencement, continues to apply to the instrument until it becomes operative.

+**Natural hazards**

+### 58 Application of amendments relating to immediate legal effect of natural hazards rules
+The amendments made by sections 28(1), 29, and 50 of the amendment Act apply to proposed plans, plan changes, and variations that are notified on or after commencement.

+**Rules that control fishing**

+### 59 Application of certain provisions relating to rules that control fishing
+Sections 2B, 32(2A), 71, and 86B(4A) apply to any rules in a plan that is notified after commencement.

 ### 1 Title
 (1) This Act is the Resource Management Amendment Act 2003.